 About Principal Lockard

-Lea Ann Lockard has been principal of Texas Connections Academy since 2009.
+Lea Ann Lockard was principal of Texas Connections Academy from 2009 - 2022.
 Ms. Lockard’s mission is to build capacity through innovative instructional leadership.
 She is motivated by helping students and educators reach their greatest potential while she contributes to groundbreaking instructional reform efforts and continuous school improvement.

 Ms. Lockard is active in the education field, speaking and presenting at local, state, and national conferences.
 A committed volunteer, she served four years as an EMT in rural communities, served two years on the Meadows Marlins Swim Team Board, and currently serves as chairman of the Spring Branch Public Safety Cooperative.